The Daily Pennsylvanian is a student-run nonprofit.

 Trump also overcame a campaign dominated by controversy, including a criminal conviction on 34 felony counts for falsifying business records — marking the first time a former president has been found guilty of a crime.
 Trump has also found himself subject to dozens of additional criminal charges, two assassination attempts, and two presidential impeachments.

 Trump’s victory in Pennsylvania — and clinch of the election — came after both campaigns made a concerted effort to court voters in the Commonwealth.
-The Commonwealth of Pennsylvania was described by the Brookings Institution as “the presidential election’s most important state.”
+The Commonwealth of Pennsylvania was described by The Brookings Institution as “the presidential election’s most important state.”
 The state previously led Trump to his 2016 victory and Biden to his 2020 victory.

 Penn overwhelmingly cast its ballots for Harris.
-At the four primary voting locations for Penn students, Harris won 81.6% of the in-person votes from the Penn community relative to Trump's 16.3%.
-While turnout at these locations dwarfed that in 2020, the proportion of these voters who cast their ballots for Harris was a decrease from Biden's 83% in 2020 and Clinton's 91% in 2016.
+At the four primary voting locations for Penn students, Harris won 81.6% of the in-person votes from the Penn community relative to Trump’s 16.3%.
+While turnout at these locations dwarfed that of 2020, the proportion of these voters who cast their ballots for Harris was a decrease from Biden’s 83% in 2020 and Clinton’s 91% in 2016.

 Both campaigns have rallied exclusively in swing states in the weeks leading up to the election.